 You check your deployment status every 30 minutes by switching terminals.
 Claude can do it for you — poll a URL, parse the response, and alert you when something looks wrong — all without leaving your current session.

 Claude Code can run prompts on a schedule without leaving your session.
-The /loop command and the underlying CronCreate tool let you poll deployments, babysit PRs, check builds, and set reminders — all from the same terminal where you are already working.
+The /loop command and the underlying CronCreate tool (cron is a Unix utility for scheduling recurring tasks) let you poll deployments, babysit PRs, check builds, and set reminders — all from the same terminal where you are already working.
 Tasks are session-scoped, so they vanish when you exit.

 The /loop Command